B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 Are Podcast Interviews Still King?
 Market Share & Future Forecasts

-Interviews still dominate the podcast format, representing about 63% of active shows (CoHost Podcasting, 2025).
+Interviews still dominate the podcast format, representing about 63% of active shows.
 For B2B podcasts, interviews remain powerful because they combine subject-matter expertise with the ability to tap into a guest’s existing audience.

 Solo vs. Panel vs. Narrative: When Each Podcast Format Wins